mcverhulst/SI507-final-project/README.md

 Instructions: When prompted, enter the names of two players separated by a comma.
 Some examples:
 * Alexander Ovechkin, Sidney Crosby
-* Evgeni Malkin, Auten Matthews
+* Evgeni Malkin, Austen Matthews
 * Dylan Larkin, Andrew Doughty